1ton-labs/contracts-func/README.md

   T--Transfer the bond NFT and withdraw the money-->D;
 ```

-## Layout
+## Structure

--   `contracts` - contains the source code of all the smart contracts of the project and their dependencies.
+-   `contracts` contains the source code of all the smart contracts and their dependencies.
--   `wrappers` - contains the wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
+-   `wrappers` contains the wrapper classes, which are implemented from `Contract` of `ton-core`, for the contracts. including any [de]serialization primitives and compilation functions.
--   `tests` - tests for the contracts.
+-   `tests` tests for the contracts.
 Would typically use the wrappers.
--   `scripts` - contains scripts used by the project.
+-   `scripts` contains the deployment and testing scripts.

-## Contracts
+## Smart Contracts

-1TON contract can be divided to three parts:
+The 1TON smart contract can be divided to three parts:

-- Bond  -  Represent real world assets.
+- Bond - Represents the real world assets.
-  - `bond.fc` - Implementation of immutable NTF Collection.
+  - `bond.fc` - The implementation of immutable NTF collection.
-  - `bond-item.fc` - Implementation of immutable NTF item ,store creator information.
+  - `bond-item.fc` - The implementation of immutable NTF item, which stores the bond terms and the creator information.
-- P2P NFT Lending Protocol -
+- Lending Protocol - A peer-to-peer NFT lending protocol.
-  - `lending.fc` - store loan information ,control life cycle of loan .
+  - `lending.fc` - Stores the loan terms.
-- Treasury - After liquidate, creator platform will redirect income of the creator to treasury pool
+- Treasury - The creator's income is redirected to the Treasury if the corresponding Bond NFT is active, which usually means that a lender liquidate the Bond NFT from an expired loan.
   - `treasury_admin.fc` - Manage treasury pool
   - `treasury_pool.fc` - Where real cash flow happens